Doctor Who Live: Reception

 Pete Dillion-Trenchard, writing for Den of Geek, praised the performances of Smith, Planer, and Briggs, as well as the final scene with the Daleks.
-He felt as though the show was not well put together, criticizing the repetitive nature of its format, sound issues with the mix of dialogue and music, and visual issues with watching the show from farther back in the seats.
+However, he felt as though the show was not well put together, criticizing the repetitive nature of its format, sound issues with the mix of dialogue and music, and visual issues with watching the show from farther back in the seats.
 Paul Simpson, writing for Total Sci-Fi Online, praised the show's production and performances, as well as the music score from Foster.
-Dominic Cavendish from The Daily Telegraph, highlighted the appeal of the production, citing the appeal of seeing elements of the series in a live form, though he critiqued the high cost of admission and childish nature of the production.
+Dominic Cavendish from The Daily Telegraph, highlighted the likeability of the production, citing the appeal of seeing elements of the series in a live form, though he critiqued the high cost of admission and childish nature of the production.
 Dan Martin, writing for The Guardian, also found the production to be more fitting for younger audiences, but praised the usage of elements from the series, such as the monsters, music, and pre-filmed segment featuring Smith.